What are erythema multiforme and Stevens-Johnson syndrome?

 If the rash has gotten infected, you will need to take an antibiotic.

 In severe cases, especially Stevens-Johnson syndrome, you may need to stay in the hospital.
-There you will be given fluids and anti-inflammatory medicine intravenously (IV).
+There you will be given fluids and IV medicine.
 You will also be given pain medicine.
 You may need antibiotics.

 When the underlying cause of E. multiforme is known, treating the cause is part of treating the E. multiforme.
 For example, if a herpes infection is the cause, the infection must be treated.
 If a medicine may be the cause, you will need to stop taking the medicine.